marcduiker/building-a-resilient-workflow-with-durable-functions/labs/14_durable_entities.md

 In the code above, the `ProcessedNeoEventCounter` entity is retrieved from storage.
 If it exists the count is retreived by calling the `GetAsync()` method.

-> What could be the reason for an entity not te exist yet?
+> What could be the reason for an entity not to exist?

 ### 6. Build & Run Locally

 Now run/debug your local Function App.
 You might want to disable the ServicebusTrigger again in the `local.settings.json`.

-You can use [this http request](../http/processed_neo_events_counter.http) to retrieve the count.
+You can use [this http request](../http/processed_neo_events_counter.http) to trigger the ProcessedNeoEventCounterHttp function in order to retrieve the count.

 Use the [HttpTrigger client function](../http/start_orchestration.http) to trigger the orchestration manually.
 Trigger the orchestration a couple of times and verify with the ProcessedNeoEventCounterHttp function that the count is working.